Code-Institute-Submissions/mp2-rps/README.md

 ![Alt text](readme-files/html-validator-warning.png)
 The omision of headings for the welcome-section and game-page-section is done so on purpose and the inclusion of headings would infact detract from the appearance of interractivity.

+When put through jshint.com there are no errrors; only some missing semi-colons (whihc JS adds iteself) and some unnassgned variables which are assigned with event handlers or results of functions.

 The W3C CSS valdator returns:
 ![Alt text](readme-files/css-validator-result.png)
 ### Desktop Lighthouse report